zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  Pedro says the action of taking it to the streets means “coo rdinating,” or organizing, a lot of people.
 “That means getting the m to show up, to march, and to hold up signs.”
 To “show up,” is a two-word phrasal verb meaning to attend an event, to come to a place where you are expected to be.
 So if you are supposed to meet your friend at the movies and you never go, we  would say you didn’t show up.
 You may not have your friend much longer, eith er!
 Pedro says that you need to get people to show up, to march (to walk wi th these signs in the street), and to hold up signs.
 To “hold up” a sign mea ns to use your arms to put a sign, usually a large piece of paper that has a message on it about what you are protesting about.
 Often these signs will have a pie ce of wood (a wooden stick) that we use to hold the sign up so that you can ge t it higher into the air.
 Pedro says, “I’m not sure we have enough time to pull it  all off.”
 To “pull (something) off” means to be able to do something tha t is very difficult, to successfully complete something that is difficult.

 Becky says to Pedro, “Don’t get me wrong.”
-This is a phras e used to show that you don’t want what you are about to say (what you are g oing to tell someone) to be misinterpreted or misunderstood.
+This is a phrase used to show that you don’t want what you are about to say (what you are g oing to tell someone) to be misinterpreted or misunderstood.
 Usually this means you ’re going to say something that the other person will disagree with.
 I t’s similar to the expression Becky used earlier: “with all due respect.”
 Becky says, “Don’t  get me wrong.
 I’m not in favor of doing anything half-assed.”
 To be “in favor of” something means to be in support of something, wanting something to ha ppen.
 The expression “half-assed” is a very informal expression, something that  is a little bit vulgar.
 The word “ass” refers to what you sit on in your chair, b ut it’s not a nice word – not a word you would want your children to use.
 The e xpression “half-assed” means not done very well, mediocre, only done partially.
 Someone who doesn’t do everything they’re supposed to do, we might describe th at as “half-assed.”
 But again, it’s a little bit vulgar, not something you  would want to say to your boss – if you wanted to keep your job!

 Becky says, “If we decide to protest, we want to do it righ t (we want to do it correctly) so that we get a lot of media coverage.”
 “Me dia” refers to newspapers, television stations, radio stations, magazines, Internet we bsites; all of these are part of the media.
 “Coverage” is when they print or a ir or publish something related to your story.
 So, press coverage or media coverag e is when the media publish a story about your event.